-Serbia, Croatia, Montenegro: Restructuring of power utilities and transformation into Group company structures18.
-June 2015. / News Serbia Energy
+Serbia, Croatia, Montenegro: Restructuring of power utilities and transformation into Group company structures, News Serbia Energy

 Serbia is the last country in the region to have started the process of corporatization of its electric power company.
 Namely, the national electric power companies of Croatia and Montenegro, HEP and EPCG, have already gone through the organizational changes currently implemented by the EPS.